ciselab/CPS_repo_mining/analysis/grbl.md

 - Moved some defines around to where they need to be.
 ### Antipattern Category
+X
 ### Keyword
 slower
 ### Note
+This commit does not change any performance-related features.
+Some limits added and a bug fix.

 ## Commit #20
 ### Hash